tritemio/FRETBursts/docs/source/loader.rst

 To load data from arbitrary format see :ref:`manual-data-load`.

-Note that regardless of the format, for alternated excitation data, you need to apply the alternation parameters using :func:`alex_apply_period`.
+Note that regardless of the format, for alternated excitation data, after loading the data you need to apply the alternation parameters using :func:`alex_apply_period`.
+After the parameters are applied you can proceed to background estimation and burst search.

 .. contents::